 He earned his B.S. in mathematics from Boise State University (BSU).

-Mark is active in the community, currently serving as treasurer of the Idaho Association of Commerce & Industry and on the Idaho Bankers Association board.
+Mark was active in the community, serving as treasurer of the Idaho Association of Commerce & Industry and on the Idaho Bankers Association board.
 In the past, he has been chairman and director of the BSU Foundation Inc., and has been involved with Idaho Business Week, Ada County American Cancer Society, Discovery Center, BSU Alumni Association, Boise Metro Chamber of Commerce, Pacific Coast Banking School, and St. Alphonsus Foundation.